-If your A1c test shows that your levels are too high, your doctor will tell you to lower it.
+If your A1c test shows that your levels are too high, your doctor will tell you to lower them.
 Here are some useful tips on how to do that:

-- Move more.
-You don't have to become an Olympic athlete, but, for example, try to incorporate a few short walks in your normal day.
+Move more.
+You don't have to become an Olympic athlete, but, for example, try to incorporate a few short walks into your normal day.
 Every step counts!

-- BMI is the basic indicator, but pay attention also to you waist-hip ratio.
-An excess of visceral fat (the fat tissue that surrounds your internal organs) is linked to a higher risk of diabetes and heart diseases.
+BMI is the basic indicator, but pay attention also to your waist-hip ratio (use our waist-to-hip ratio calculator, for example).
+An excess of visceral fat (the fat tissue that surrounds your internal organs) is linked to a higher risk of diabetes and heart disease.

-- Stick to a healthy, balanced diet.
-Do not excess your daily calorie limit, or try to eat even a little less if you're overweight.
+Stick to a healthy, balanced diet.
+Do not exceed your daily calorie limit, or try to eat even a little less if you're overweight.
 Say goodbye to sweets and processed foods.

-If you take those tips seriously, you will surely notice some positive change in your hemoglobin A1c levels.
+If you take those tips seriously, you will surely notice some positive changes in your hemoglobin A1c levels.